 The hardest thing was to be on top of a surviving building, Richard said, “and not see a single structure standing.”

 Now a resident of Lynchburg, Richard is no stranger to helping others in disasters.
-A health promotions major with an outdoor recreation minor, Richard worked for the Boonsboro Fire and Rescue Squad, the Lynchburg College EMS (emergency medical services), and the local chapter of the Red Cross, all while doing his studies.
+A health promotions major with an outdoor recreation minor, Richard worked for the Boonsboro Fire and Rescue Squad, the University of Lynchburg EMS (emergency medical services), and the local chapter of the Red Cross, all while doing his studies.